dlab-berkeley/HAAS-Python-Workshop/readme.md

 ## Workshop Goals

 This workshop provides a gentle introduction to data analysis in Python for learners with basic proficiency in Excel.
-We will compare common data analysis tasks in Excel with their equivalent operations in Python, examine the pros and cons of shifting from Excel to a scripting language environment, and complete a guided, end-to-end data analysis project using Python
+We will compare common data analysis tasks in Excel with their equivalent operations in Python, examine the pros and cons of shifting from Excel to a scripting language environment, and complete a guided, end-to-end data analysis using Python.

 ## Getting Started
 To get started, you can click the following link to open this repository in Google Colab, a cloud based python environment: